Beyond Dreams: Development

+Johanna Emanuelsson made her debut as a feature film screenwriter with Beyond Dreams.

+Beyond Dreams was produced through 2afilm, a company co-founded by Agneta Fagerström and Annika Hellström, which had first produced Flocking (2015).
+For their second feature film, Fagerström and Hellström approached screenwriter Johanna Emanuelsson, who suggested Rojda Sekersöz as director.
+The duo then began working on ideas.
+In an interview with Nordic Women in Film, Fagerström said Beyond Dreams was inspired by La Haine (1995), but with women in the lead roles.
+La Haine follows the sons of North African immigrants navigating alienation and violence in a Parisian suburb, and was released as Medan vi faller (lit.
+'While we fall') in Sweden on 1 March 1996.

-The producers of Flocking (2015) — Agneta Fagerström and Annika Hellström — approached screenwriter Johanna Emanuelsson about writing a feature film.
-She suggested Rojda Sekersöz as director, and the duo then began working on ideas.
-Sekersöz and Emanuelsson knew each other through Revolutionary Communist Youth and both had graduated from the Stockholm Academy of Dramatic Arts.
+Sekersöz and Emanuelsson knew each other through being members of the Revolutionary Communist Youth, and both previously received the Communist Cultural Scholarship — Emanuelsson in 2009 and Sekersöz in 2014.
+They also both graduated from the Stockholm Academy of Dramatic Arts.
 Beyond Dreams served as Sekersöz's debut as a feature film director and Emanuelsson's debut as a screenwriter.
 Sekersöz previously worked with lead actress Evin Ahmad before she was cast in Beyond Dreams.
-In an interview with Nordic Women in Film, Fägerstrom said that Beyond Dreams was inspired by La Haine (1995).

 The project was announced in 2016 as a "coming-of-age film about adult women", with support from Filmpool Nord and STHLM Debut.
 The budget was 10.2 million SEK, with Fagerström characterising the film as a low-budget project.
 4.5 million SEK of funding came from the Swedish Film Institute.
-Beyond Dreams was produced through 2afilm, a company co-founded by Fagerström and Hellström.
-It was the second feature by 2afilm; their first was Flocking (2015).

-Beyond Dreams was set and partially filmed in Alby, Botkyrka.

 Filming, post-production, and music

+Million Programme public housing in Alby, Botkyrka, representative of the Swedish suburban setting of Beyond Dreams.

 The film was set in Alby, Botkyrka; it was filmed both there and in Luleå, for 10 and 22 days, respectively, during the summer of 2016.
-Some scenes were shot at the Luleå stadshotell.
-While filming at the hotel, a fog machine associated with the production triggered a fire alarm, but the fire department was not needed.
+Some scenes were shot at the Luleå Stadshotell.
+While filming at the hotel, a fog machine associated with the production triggered a fire alarm, but the fire brigade was not needed.
 Gabriel Mkrttchian served as the director of photography.
 Linda Jildman and Hanna Storby edited the film.

-Lisa Holmkvist, who had previously won a Guldbagge for Best Original Score for her work on the 2afilm-produced Flocking, composed the score.
-The soundtrack also featured "Easy" by Seinabo Sey, as well as two songs by Melina Florides: "This Time" and "If It Takes Two."
+Lisa Holmkvist, who had previously won a Guldbagge for Best Original Score for her work on Flocking, composed the score.
+The soundtrack also featured "Easy" by Seinabo Sey, as well as two songs by Melina Florides: "This Time" and "If It Takes Two".